pandas-dev/pandas/doc/source/basics.rst

      df = df.T
      df
      df.dtypes

+Because the data transposed the original inference stored all columns as object, which ``infer_objects`` will correct.

+  .. ipython:: python

      df.infer_objects().dtypes

 The following functions are available for one dimensional object arrays or scalars to perform